 Protection of drinking water is everyone's responsibility.
-We have implemented the following source water protection actions: You can help protect your community's drinking water source(s) in several ways: (examples: dispose of chemicals properly; take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source.
+You can help protect your community's drinking water source(s) in several ways: (examples: dispose of chemicals properly; take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source, etc.

-Violations that Your Water System Received for the Report Year: None
+Violations that Your Water System Received for the Report Year

-During 2022, or during any compliance period that ended in 2022, we received no violations.
+During 2023, or during any compliance period that ended in 2023, we received No Violations.